swayanjeet/CogentLabsTest/docs/uploadFile.md

 # uploadFile

-Used to uploadFiles to a message Queue
+Used to upload images to a message Queue

 **URL** : `/uploadFile`